Magnetic elastomers as specific soft actuators -- predicting particular modes of deformation from selected configurations of magnetizable inclusions: Specific discrete arrangements of particulate inclusions and overall mechanical response

 \section{Specific discrete arrangements of particulate inclusions and overall mechanical response}

 In this part, we investigate the induced mechanical response of the whole system as induced by various different types of spatial configurations of discrete particulate magnetizable inclusions.
 To respect the requirements in Sec.~\ref{sec:theory}, we impose a minimal center-to-center separation distance of $0.12 R$ of the individual particles from each other, where $R$ is the radius of the elastic sphere that in the following sets our unit of length.
 Simultaneously, a minimal distance of $0.06 R$ is maintained from the surface of the sphere.
 We assume spherical inclusions of radius $0.02 R$.
 To quantify the strength of the magnetic interactions relative to the elastic interactions, we rely on a nondimensional parameter $ 3 \mu_0 m^2/ 4\pi \mu R^6 $.
 In the following, its magnitude is set to $ 5.4 \times 10^{-8} $, in line with experimental parameter values \cite{fischer2019magnetostriction}.
+One possible experimental set of parameters that leads to this value is given by an elastic matrix of shear modulus $\mu \approx \SI{1.67}{\kilo\pascal}$ \cite{filipcsei2010magnetodeformation,an2003actuating,gollwitzer2008measuring} and saturation magnetization of $\SI{518}{\kilo\ampere\per\meter}$ for the magnetizable inclusions, as would be realistic for \chem{Fe_3 O_4} \cite{cornell2003iron}.
+Besides, the inclusion radius is set to $0.02 R$ as above.
 Along these lines, we evaluate in the following the overall magnetoelastic response of various spatial arrangements of chain-like aggregates, hexagonally structured layer-like configurations, spherical arrangements, three-dimensional star-shaped configurations, and single- and double-stranded helical arrangements.
 It becomes obvious that the different spatial arrangement on the particulate microscale is connected to and in parts reflected by the resulting spectrum of modes of overall deformation.
 Varying the microscopic structure thus generally enables modifying the relative magnitude of dominating macroscopic modes.

 In each of the various cases considered in the following subsections, we address four different values of the Poisson ratio.
 They quantify the degree of compressibility of the elastic matrix.
 Specifically, $\nu = 0.5$ describes completely incompressible materials that do not allow any changes in volume under deformation.
 Next, $\nu = 0.3$ represents materials that are moderately compressible. $ \nu = 0$ describes a strongly compressible material for which elongation along one axis does not lead to contraction along the perpendicular axes.
 Lastly, $\nu = -0.5$ is associated with materials that even elongate along the perpendicular axes when stretching it along an initially selected axis.
 Such astonishing behavior is called auxetic.